Blessed Virgin of the Fort: Description

-The wooden image shows the Virgin Mary standing on a cloud.
-The image shows Mary wearing brown and white robes, which is carved as if being blown by the wind, a crown, and a scapular.
-At her foot are 3 angels, a crescent moon, and a serpent under her feet biting a fruit.
-The image is 35 inches from head to toe, while her crown and the cloud beneath her feet adds an additional 12 inches.
-Making it a total of 3 feet and 11 inches.
-The image is approximately more than 250 years old.
+The wooden image shows the Virgin Mary standing on a cloud, wearing brown and white robes, carved as if being blown by the wind, a crown, and a scapular.
+At her feet are 3 angels, a crescent moon, and a serpent under her feet biting a fruit.
+The image is 35 inches from head to toe, while her crown and the cloud beneath her feet adds an additional 12 inches, a total of 3 feet and 11 inches.
+During the image's restoration prior its return to Ozamiz, the wood used is determined to be Batikuling (Litsea leytensis) and Narra (Pterocarpus indicus), both trees being native to the Philippines, while the former is endemic.
+The image is approximately more than 260 years old.

 History

-The image was brought to Ozamiz sometime during the construction of the fort in 1756 or after it was finished.
+The image was brought to Misamis either during the construction of the fort in 1756 or after it was finished.
 The fort was built by Father Jose Ducos, SJ, to serve as an outpost of Spanish suzerainty in Muslim Mindanao.
 Soon after, Father Ducos placed the fort and the town that grew around it under the patronage of the Blessed Virgin Mary, under the title of the Immaculate Conception.
-The image, in the blue and pink attire, was enshrined in a special chapel that was built inside the walls of the fort.
-Outside the fort on the South wall facing the bay was also a carved bas relief image of the Virgin.
+The image, originally in a blue and pink attire, was enshrined in a special chapel that was built inside the walls of the fort.
+Outside the south wall of the fort facing the bay is also a carved bas relief image of the Virgin.
 The relief image wears a pink and blue dress and she stands on a crescent moon with three angels hovering in a cloud.
 A crown and the Holy Spirit in the form of a dove can be seen above the Virgin.

-Sometime between 1875 and 1884, fray Jorge Carcabilla, a Spanish priest that was assigned in Misamis at the time, moved the statue to the town's parish church (now the Metropolitan Cathedral of the Immaculate Conception of Ozamiz) as the chapel and the image was not properly taken care of.
+Sometime between 1875 and 1884, fray Jorge Carcabilla, a Spanish priest that was assigned in Misamis at the time, moved the statue to the town's parish church (now the Metropolitan Cathedral of the Immaculate Conception of Ozamiz) as the chapel and the image were not properly taken care of.
 The image was kept on the side of the altar of the church, and was encased in a crystal urn.
-Its feast is customarily observed on July 16, which was also the feast day of Our Lady of Mt.
+Its feast is customarily observed on July 16, which is also the feast day of Our Lady of Mt.
 Carmel.
-Because of that, the image was erroneously taken for that of the Lady of Mt.
-Carmel by devout devotees who are unaware of the image's true origins and was repainted in the early 1930's.
+As a result, devout devotees who were unaware of the image's true origins mistakenly identified it as that of Our Lady of Mt.
+Carmel, leading to its repainting in brown and the addition of a scapular in the early 1930s.
 On December 8, 1954, the image participated in the Marian Congress in Manila.
 A few days before the event, the image was first brought to the sculpting firm of Maximo Vicente in order to be restored in preparation for the event.

-In 1955, an earthquake occurred which caused the destruction of the church.
+In 1955, a 7.4-magnitude earthquake caused the destruction of the church.
 Among the rubble was the Virgin, which was intact.
-Because of this, the devotees considered this as a miracle of the image.
-When the new cathedral was built, the miraculous image was placed on the right side of the altar.
+When the new cathedral was built, the image was placed on the right side of the altar.